SRGSSR/pillarbox-apple/docs/DEVELOPMENT_SETUP.md

 This ensures that Swift files, scripts and documentation conform to common best practices.

+## Git hooks

+Git hooks are automatically installed when `make setup` is run.

 ## Editor configuration

 An [editor configuration file](../.editorconfig) and several linter configuration files are provided to ensure common styling and best practices.
 Editors can usually be configured to apply some of these rules automatically and consistently.